stvnrs/generator-armed/README.md

    create deployments\core\functions.json
    create deployments\core\outputs.json
 ```

+**NOTE:**  The following instruction will be valid for the release version, to use the pre-release version see the [contributing](#Contributing) section below.

 Armed will then will run _npm init_ to initialize your project.
 See npm's [docs](https://docs.npmjs.com/) for a more detailed walkthrough of this process.